pygsflow/pygsflow/JOSS/paper.md

 applicability [@Bakker:2016; @Gardner:2018; @Ng:2018].

 # Statement of need
-GSFLOW model development previously has been a piecemeal approach.
+GSFLOW model development has previously been a piecemeal approach.
 Arcpy-GSFLOW scripts [@Gardner:2018] or GSFLOW-GRASS packages have been used to process surface-water input data into model files.
 PRMS-Python [@Volk:2019] could be used to edit most of the PRMS inputs to GSFLOW.
 Finally, FloPy [@Bakker:2016; @Bakker:2021] could be used to edit most of the MODFLOW inputs to GSFLOW.
 This approach is not tightly coupled and still requires manual edits and additional external scripts to edit, run models, and process output data.
-Because of the complexity of integrated hydrologic models and the need for model reproducibility, a single integrated scripting package will help standardize and streamline model development and calibration.
+Because of the complexity of IHMs and the need for model reproducibility, a single integrated scripting package will help standardize and streamline model development and calibration.